-We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these tend to be used different types of videomaker.
-However, YouTube now supports HDR content, so you can turn your uploads into mini, high dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.
+We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these are geared towards a different tier of filmmaking.
+However, YouTube now supports HDR content, so you can turn your uploads into high-dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.

 Which option, or indeed options, you go for will come down to budget, and what type of video you want to make – if it’s rough and ready clips, with a focus on content over crisp quality, you might be able to get away with using your smartphone.
 Supplement any of the phones on our list with a Shure MV88+ mic and you can level-up your audio in a flash, and as these phones are able to capture 4K they aren’t exactly slouches in the video department, provided the lighting's right.